Frederick James Primett(*1)

 Additional Information

-He was the brother of Harry Sidney Primett (MM) who died and he also had another brother in the army who survived.
+He was the brother of Harry Sidney Primett MM, died in hospital in France on the 19th January 1919.
+He also had another brother Victor in the army who survived.

-There is a more complete version of this biography at "here"
+There is another version of this biography at "here" but some information has been added here.

 Acknowledgments